 I lightly adapted my blackening spice blend from this one.
 Mine is salt-free so that recipes can be salted to taste.
 In the coming week I have a great grilling recipe and summer-themed appetizer to share with you, one of which makes use of these lovely blackened chickpeas.. so stay tuned!

 The seasoning blend from these beans could also be used for blackened tofu or other vegetarian and vegan proteins of your choice.
-It could be a great way to change up the seasoning in chickpea scramble enchiladas, on pumpkin garlic knots, or even in hummus.

 Easy Blackened Chickpeas